simon-zhou/papers/databases.md

 ## The Bw-Tree: A B-tree for New Hardware Platforms

 I read a few paragraphs of this paper but couldn't get how it's different from B tree.

+## ARIES: A Transaction Recovery Method Supporting Fine-Granularity Locking and Partial Rollbacks Using Write-Ahead Logging

+I haven't read it in details but this is a must read.
+PG doesn't have undo log while Oracle has it.